barrysteyn/pelican_plugin-render_math/Readme.md

 Requirements
 ------------

-Pelican version *3.6* or above is required.
-Typogrify version *2.0.7* or higher is needed for typogrify to play "nicely" with this plugin.
+  * Pelican version *3.6* or above is required.
+  * Typogrify version *2.0.7* or higher is needed for Typogrify to play "nicely" with this plugin.
 If this version is not available, Typogrify will be disabled for the entire site.
+  * BeautifulSoup4 is required to correct summaries.
+If BeautifulSoup4 is not installed, summary processing will be ignored, even if specified in user settings.

 Installation
 ------------